 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.
 Please note the closing date for applications for all Medicine courses is 15 October 2018.

 All candidates must take the Biomedical Admissions Test (BMAT) in their own school or college or other approved test centre on Wednesday 31 October 2018.
 Please note, the University of Oxford will not accept BMAT results from the September sitting for A100 Medicine.
 Candidates must make sure they are available to take the test on 31 October.
 Separate registration for this test is required.
 The standard deadline for registration is Monday 1 October 2018.
 Late registrations are accepted up until Monday 15 October 2018 but there is an additional fee for this.
 It is the responsibility of the candidate to ensure that they are registered for this test.
 We strongly recommend making the arrangements in plenty of time before the deadline.
-Further information about all our written tests can be found on our tests page and details about the BMAT can be found on the Biomedical Admissions Test website.

 You do not need to submit any written work when you apply for this course.